38/plumber/README.md

 - [Explaination for the Plumber Based Static Content Server](http://plumberserver.com/fileserver_example/explained_fileserver_pss.html)

 # Try Plumber

+## Docker

+Thanks to the container techenoloy, you can explorer the Plumber environment without installing any dependencies

+- You can also try the file server example with docker and open [http://localhost:8080/](http://localhost:8080/) in browser

+	docker run --rm -t -i --network=host haohou/plumber-fileserver-example

+- To play with the precompiled Plumber interactive REPL shell use command

+	docker run --rm -t -i haohou/plumber-minimal -c pscript

+## Try Plumber with the example sandbox

 Currently we have a automated tool to build an isolated sandbox environment.
 To get the sandbox environment, using the following command